Get to grip with the important bits

 We are not able to buy invoices:

-- Where the value is less than £150, more than £100,000, or would cause you to exceed your Invoice Finance Pot amount
+- Where the value is less than £150, more than £100,000, or would cause you to exceed your Invoice Finance Pot limit

-Receiving the funds for an invoice and making a payment
+Receiving money for an invoice and making a payment

-How will I receive the funds for an invoice and make a payment?
+How will I receive money for an invoice and make a payment?

 When you set up your Invoice Finance Pot, you will be asked to enter details of the bank account that you’d like the funds to be sent to.
 When you sell us an invoice, we’ll set up a Direct Debit for that bank account.
-We will collect payment on the date we agree to in your financing terms.
+We will collect payment on the date we agree to in your Invoice Purchase Terms.

-Can I have separate bank accounts for receiving the funds and settling a payment?
+Can I have separate bank accounts for receiving the money and settling a payment?

 No, we require you to provide details of one bank account for receiving and paying your invoice financing.